Style and Grammar School: Background

 - Clarify what tone is (as opposed to style, diction and tone), how some words were born and that some have died, some differences between UK and U.S. English, the history of the word OK, partner words that have fallen out of use, the proofreading trickster, the Plain English Campaign, how many errors are acceptable in a text, and the classic style.

-- Dip into Steven Pinker, Stephen Fry, Stephen King, Strunk and White, Margaret Atwood (Negotiating with the dead: A writer on writing) and Noam Chomsky and their work on language, awareness, history and how the world works.
+- Dip into Steven Pinker, Stephen Fry, Stephen King, Strunk and White, and Noam Chomsky and their work on language, awareness, history and how the world works.

 - Explore how English went from a little-known Germanic dialect to a global language – from the Great Vowel Shift, to the English Renaissance, to the printing press and standardisation, to the Bible, to dictionaries, grammars and newspapers, to the golden age of English literature, to world Englishes and English today.